 Consonant to vowel linking

-When words that end in a consonant sound are adjacent to words that begin with a vowel sound we hold the consonant sound of the first word until we say the vowel sound of the second word in order to link these words together.
+When words that end in a consonant sound are adjacent to words that begin with a vowel sound, we hold the consonant sound of the first word until we say the vowel sound of the second word.

 Here are some examples: